nick-peter-marcus/job-scraper-email-alert/README.md

 <i><sup>*</sup>Note:
 For static webpages, the <b>BeautifulSoup</b> package is used to scrape and parse HTML-documents.
-For dynamic webpages, <b>Selenium</b>'s WebDriver is utilized, initiating a headless browser to capture the rendered data.</i>
+For dynamic webpages, <b>Selenium</b>'s WebDriver is utilized, initiating a headless browser to capture rendered data.</i>